JASON WHITE - MIDLAND UNIVERSITY

 While playing at St. Thomas, she began coaching with Highland Central Youth Hockey from 2003-2006 and trained hockey players of all ages on and off the ice as the lead instructor at Total Hockey Training Center in Eagan, Minn., from 2004-2010.
 She was also an assistant varsity coach at Eastview High in Apple Valley, Minn., from 2006-2010.

-A.J.
-Aitken will be in his second season as St. Norbert College's women's hockey coach in 2020-21.
+Morgan Stacey will be in her first season as an assistant coach for St. Norbert College women's hockey in 2021-22.

 TOM HOFMAN - TRINE UNIVERSITY